 Quality of Life Indicators in Context by Hazel Henderson

-The some ten percent of Americans who gained from the stock markets rise were doing well with jobs in financial activities up by 15,000 in July.
-August saw increases of 23,000 jobs in business and professional services with another 57,000 added in March.
-The rest who rely on jobs in the real economy for their income had their spending constrained.
-While hard to find in the BLS statistics, total government jobs in October were 21,857,000.
-Let us remember when looking at employment in the USA, that as of December 2011, 21,950,000 jobs were those in government at all levels.
-By January 2013, job cuts reduced this total to 21,858,000.
-Q3 of 2013 GDP-growth is reported as 3.6% , better than the 2.5% growth for Q2 of 2013.
-Long-term unemployment remains at 4.1 million.
+The some ten percent of Americans who gained from the stock markets rise were doing well with jobs in financial activities up in 2013.
+February saw increases of 79,000 jobs in business and professional services with another 57,000 added in March.
+The rest who rely on lower-wage jobs in the real economy for their income had their spending constrained.
+This fueled the demand for restoring purchasing power to minimum wages, including the White House increase to $10.10 an hour.
 Cuts in government jobs (mostly in the Pentagon) should remind Congress of the consequences of budget cutting and the sequester – just as we have witnessed in Europe.